Top 10 Simple Yoga Poses for Cervical Spondylosis and Neck Pain Cure

 5. Avoid jerking and running.

-6. Don’t lift heavyweight.
+6. Don’t lift heavy weights.

 7. Suitable exercise is the solution instead of using painkillers.

-8. Do the above-mentioned exercises and Yoga?
+8. Do the exercises mentioned above and Yoga?

 Cervical spondylosis symptoms